JensDerKrueger/BorgVR/README.md

    cd BorgVR
    ```

-2. **Install dependencies**:
+2. **Xcode Setup**:
-   Run the provided setup script or install required packages manually based on the dependencies outlined in `requirements.txt`.
+   Make sure to change the Team in the xcode settings.

 3. **Build and Run**:
    Use the Xcode project provided to build and deploy BorgVR on the Vision Pro platform.